 Mmm, coffee… almost everybody drinks it.
 The average coffee drinker consumes 3 or more cups of it every day.

 Coffee generally isn’t seen as a “health drink”.
-And the way most people make it, it’s certainly isn’t!
-Adding loads of sugar, artificial sweeteners and artificial creamers.
+And the way most people make it, adding loads of sugar, artificial sweeteners and artificial creamers… it certainly isn’t!

 Nevertheless, coffee does still contain a lot of antioxidants.
 And it doesn’t stop there.
 Coffee sports high concentrations of beneficial phenolic nutrients, chlorogenic acids, and other healthy compounds.